Dependencies management and project inheritance¶

 the project.yaml file.

-The inheritance configuration of the upstream project’s repository is defined in the project.dependencies
+The inheritance configuration of the upstream project’s repository is defined in the project.dependencies section of

 the project.yaml file.

-All inherited upstream project repositories will be loaded into the .PROJECT
+All inherited upstream project repositories will be loaded into the .PROJECT directory

 in the root directory according to the sections described in